 This level of control has led to a stifling of creativity and has forced many creators to toe the line at the expense of originality.
 The result is a market saturated with numerous sequels that easily bore a gaming enthusiast.

 The Refereum model solves the issue of inefficient advertising, cuts down costs and subsequently increases developers’ return on investment (ROI).
 Developers, gamers, streamers as well as fans who love to watch the games are all brought together and can seamlessly interact on the platform.

-This model also reduces the common barriers faced during game development by using the innate features of the blockchain technology.
-The platform’s concept makes it easy to buy using cryptocurrencies and it also incentivizes its users for participating in the network and making referrals.
+This crypto model also reduces the common barriers faced during game development by using the innate features of the blockchain technology.
+The platform’s concept makes it easy to buy using crypto and it also incentivizes its users for participating in the network and making referrals.

 How Does Refereum Work?

 Refereum proposes a solution to such problems using an open-market strategy.
 Their approach is designed to transcend all barriers from language and geographical borders to influence levels and many more.
 What this means is that anyone on the platform can participate in the ecosystem without having to have a huge internet following.
-Fans who share games with their friend get rewarded for their effort which basically means that users do not have to be big time influencers to make money.
+Fans who share games with their friend get rewarded for their effort which basically means that a user does not have to be a big-time influencer to make money.